Submit request or call to make an appointment.

-A heel cord (Achilles) lengthening surgery helps ease limited motion in a child’s joints.
+A heel cord lengthening or achilles tendon lengthening surgery helps ease limited motion in a child’s joints.
 Heel cord lengthening can help improve the position of your child’s foot.

 This surgery usually is done as an outpatient, and your child can go home the same day.
 The surgery is done through small incisions over the back of the lower leg.
 After the surgery, your child will be in a cast from the toes to the knee.